AndersenLab/CAENDR/env/README.md

 The 'admin' environment is unique and deploys a different, much smaller set of resources: primarily a cloud bucket acting as the Terraform backend for storing the state of each environment.

 The Terraform backend is configured for each environment in backend.hcl

+Altering existing environment variable values requires rebuilding the services that depend on them.